History of Munich: Capital of the Kingdom of Bavaria

-In 1806, it became the capital of the new Kingdom of Bavaria, with the state's parliament (the Landtag) and the new archdiocese of Munich and Freising being located in the city.
-Twenty years later Landshut University was moved to Munich.
+After making an alliance with Napoleonic France, the city became the capital of the new Kingdom of Bavaria in 1806 with Elector Maximilian IV Joseph becoming its first king.
+The state parliament (the Landtag) and the new archdiocese of Munich and Freising were also located in the city.
+Twenty years later, the Ludwig-Maximilians-Universität was moved from Landshut to Munich.